henriquenobre/Calculator/README.md

-# React-Drum-Machine - FreeCodeCamp Project
+# Calculator - FreeCodeCamp Project

-### Objective: Build a Drum Machine that could be played using click events and also keydown events.
+### Objective: Build a calculator with react.

 **In this project I've used a mix of HTML, JavaScript, CSS, SAAS, React.**